HTTP-RPC/Kilo/README.md

 Methods may return any valid JSON type including number, boolean, string, array, and object.
 No content is returned by a method that does not produce a value.

 An HTTP 200 status is returned on successful completion, and HTTP 500 is returned in the case of an error (i.e. an exception).
 Note that exceptions are intended to represent unexpected failures, not application-specific errors.
-No other HTTP status codes are supported.

-Services may return a optional JSON descriptor that documents the methods provided by the service.
+Services may return an optional JSON descriptor that documents the methods provided by the service.
 If supported, the descriptor should be of the following form, and should be returned by a GET request for the base service URL:

     [
       {